 There are a few things in your home that you never consider purchasing, but rug padding is one of them.
 But it shouldn’t be.
 Rug pads protect your rugs from wear and tear, shield them from spills and stains and prolong their lifespans.
-Rug padding is often an afterthought when it comes to transforming your living space, but doing so can make your home more comfortable by softening any noise from foot traffic.
+Rug padding in Tokeneke is often an afterthought when it comes to transforming your living space, but doing so can make your home more comfortable by softening any noise from foot traffic.
 Plus, you can increase the longevity of your rugs by placing padding underneath them to reduce wear and tear from foot traffic.

 What Is Rug Pad or Rug Padding?

 A rug pad is a piece of fabric or foam that is placed underneath the rug.
 The pad serves several purposes.
 First, padding helps reduce wear and tear on rug fibers.
 The pad also absorbs moisture and keeps the floor underneath the rug clean, preventing stains and odors.
 Rug pads can also help protect the floor underneath the rug and resist stains.

 Rug padding — or carpet cushion — is the stuff that’s under your carpet.
 Rug padding in Tokeneke comes in rolls and is usually beige or tan.
 This padding serves as a barrier between your carpet and the floor, keeping both clean.
 It also acts as a shock absorber for your carpet, preventing it from flattening out and wearing down.
 In other words, rug padding helps your carpet last longer.

 Rug padding is probably one of the least-noticed basics in a home.
 But if you spend a lot of time on your rug, its comfort is essential.
 Rugs pads are made specifically to fit underneath the rugs on hard floors—like hardwood, tile, or linoleum—to protect the floor surface from dents and scratches.